simontudo/gym-doom/README.md

 # gym-doom
 #### **Gym Doom is an environment bundle for OpenAI Gym**

-Note: This environment is not maintained anymore, and uses an old version of VizDoom.
+Thanks a lot to ppaquette for coding this.
+Since his repository is no longer maintained, I forked it and made it compatible with the current version of gym.

 ---
 <div id="installation"></div>Installation